zs-barnes/RL-Sepsis-Prediction/README.md

 # Evaluation

 The algorithm will be evaluated by its performance as a binary classifier using a utility function created by the [PhysioNet Challenge](https://physionet.org/content/challenge-2019/1.0.0/).
-This utility function rewards classifiers for early predictions of sepsis and penalizes them for late/missed predictions and for predictions of sepsis in non-sepsis patients.
+This utility function rewards classifiers for early predictions of sepsis and penalizes them for late predictions and for predictions of sepsis in non-sepsis patients.

-The PhysioNet defines a score U(s,t) for each prediction.
+The PhysioNet Challenge defines a score U(s,t) for each prediction.
 This will be done for each line in the data file that represents each patient s and each time interval t:

 ![physionet_utility](/images/physionet_utility.png)